BestTimesToVisit.com Logo

 money

-While credit cards are accepted at most lodges and larger shops, always carry some Namibian Dollars (NAD) for smaller purchases or tips, especially at more remote rest camps.
-ATMs are available in major towns like Outjo and Tsumeb before you enter the park, but they can be unreliable within the park itself.
+While credit cards are accepted at lodges and some larger shops, always carry some Namibian Dollars (NAD) or South African Rand (ZAR) for smaller purchases, tips, and entrance fees at remote gates.
+ATMs are scarce outside of major towns, so stock up before you head into the park.

 safety